-i No suitable or viable centre or edge of centre sites are available and the proposal would be in a location readily accessible on foot, by cycle and by public transport, with preference given to sites that are well connected to the town centre; or ii The proposal is of a small scale (less than 280 sqm gross floorspace), located within the existing urban area of Bath or a settlement with a Housing Development Boundary, and aimed at providing for local needs (refer to Policy CR4).
+- i.
+No suitable or viable centre or edge of centre sites are available (or expected to become available within a reasonable period) and the proposal would be in a location readily accessible on foot, by cycle and by public transport, with preference given to sites that are well connected to the town centre; or - ii.
+The proposal is of a small scale (less than 280sqmgross floorspace), located within the existing urban area of Bath or a settlement with a Housing Development Boundary, and aimed at providing for local needs (refer to Policy CR4).